 ESME A.L.
-SHALLER is a licensed clinical psychologist and the Clinical Director of outpatient services for Child and Adolescent Psychiatry.
-She is also the Director of the Dialectical Behavior Therapy program.
+SHALLER is a licensed clinical psychologist and the Clinical Director of the Wavefront Dialectical Behavior Therapy program.
+She is also the Mentorship Coordinator for Child and Adolescent Psychiatry.
 Dr. Shaller received her B.A. in Psychology from U.C.
 Berkeley and her Ph.D. in clinical psychology from the State University of New York, Stony Brook.
 She completed her psychology internship at the Zucker Hillside Hospital at Long Island Jewish Medical Center in Queens.
 In both her research and clinical work, Dr. Shaller has specialized in adolescence.
 She has worked with teens in a variety of settings, including inpatient, residential care, and an alternative high school.
 Her expertise in working with acute and multi-stressed teens has enabled Dr. Shaller to study the way in which their relationships impact psychopathology and vice versa.
 Dr. Shaller is trained in cognitive and dialectical behavior therapy, structural family therapy, and theories of psychotherapy integration.
 She is especially interested in bridging the gap between research and clinical practice; Dr. Shaller is deeply committed to teaching and training and has won several teaching awards.
-She is an Associate Clinical Professor in Psychiatry at Langley Porter and in Psychology at UC Berkeley.
+She is a Clinical Professor in the Department of Psychiatry and Behavioral Sciences at UCSF and in Psychology at UC Berkeley.